RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Backup Protector/Challenge 16 : Contoso Backup and Recovery Plan.md

 ## Challenge 16 : Contoso Backup and Recovery Plan

 ### **Lab Environment:**

-An Azure subscription with contributor rights with a pre-provisioned virtual machine.
+1. This lab consists an Azure subscription with contributor permissions, a pre-configured virtual machine, and a resource group with the name **Challenge16-<inject key="DeploymentID" enableCopy="false"/>**.

+2. It is recommended to use the **Challenge16-<inject key="DeploymentID" enableCopy="false"/>** resource group through out the challenge.

+3. To access the Azure portal, open a new browser tab, go to **[Azure Portal](https://portal.azure.com)**, and log in with the Azure credentials provided on the **Environment details** page.

 ### **Level:**  Intermediate